Posted on May 10, 2022Written by Jaclyn C. Stevenson

 BTG’s summer season features a Tony Award-winning musical, a Pulitzer Prize-winning play, and a world-premiere play, as well as the first musical penned by a Tony-award winner and a classic, Gothic tale for good measure.

 BTG’s season begins on a high, musical note with the 2022 Colonial Concert Series: Featuring Broadway Luminaries.
-Tony-award-nominated song-and-dance man Tony Yazbeck kicks off the series on Saturday, May 28, with Tony-award-winner Chita Rivera appearing on Sunday, May 29, and Smokey & Me: A Celebration of Smokey Robinson featuring Tony-nominee Charl Brown on Saturday, July 30, all at The Colonial Theatre.
+Tony-award-nominated song-and-dance man Tony Yazbeck kicked off the series on Saturday, May 28, with Tony-award-winner Chita Rivera appearing on Sunday, July 31, and Smokey & Me: A Celebration of Smokey Robinson featuring Tony-nominee Charl Brown on Saturday, July 30, all at The Colonial Theatre.

 Once – the winner of eight 2012 Tony Awards, including Best Musical and Best Book of a Musical, inspired by the Academy Award-winning film – will appear at The Colonial Theatre July 1 – July 16.
 From August 11 – 27, Bram Stoker’s Dracula takes the stage, with Tony- and Pulitzer Prize winning director David Auburn at the helm.